spotinst/help/src/docs/ocean-cd/getting-started/test-install-operator-using-api-or-helm.md

 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.21.2/install.sh | bash -s v0.21.2
 ```

+Be sure to use the [latest OLM version](https://github.com/operator-framework/operator-lifecycle-manager/releases) in order to include the latest updates and fixes.

 ## Install using API

 You can use the following API URL, using Postman or another API tool, that generates a YAML file output.
 Add the flags required for Argo installation.